Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/commands/CommandResetAllUserCounters.md

 ---
-description: Resets all counters associated with the specified command using its ID
+description: Resets all user counters associated with the specified command, by ID
 version: 0.2.4
 example: |
     using System;